 - Full Presentation of the Case: Because the parties will also need to be prepared to go to arbitration, they will need to prepare to present their case to the neutral for a determination.

-Binding mediation can be a way for parties to a dispute to resolve their dispute effectively and quickly.
-The process allows the parties the freedom to create a settlement agreement but provides the finality of a decision through arbitration.
+Binding mediation can be a way for parties to a dispute to resolve a dispute effectively and quickly.
+The alternative dispute resolution process allows the parties the freedom to create a settlement agreement but provides the finality of a decision through arbitration.
 Because the process is completely voluntary, it creates a space where the parties are committed to resolving the dispute, through mediation or arbitration.
 Understanding and preparing for the process will help any party involved in a binding mediation process succeed and leave the process with a final decision and less uncertainty about the issue.
 When parties need to address a dispute and have a place to fully resolve it, the best answer can often be binding mediation.